Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Background

 \section{Background}

-This paper is a sequel to \cite{TGC.I, TGC.II} by the first author, which compactified the moduli of hyperbolic curves $M_{g}$ and of the principally polarized abelian varieties $A_{g}$, by attaching moduli of certain ``tropical varieties".
-In this joint paper, while we mainly focus on the case of moduli of K3 surfaces, we introduce new general perspectives using the theory of symmetric spaces and the Morgan-Shalen type compactification, to reveal more explicit structures of the compactification.
+This monograph is a sequel to \cite{TGC.I, TGC.II} by the first author, which compactified the moduli of hyperbolic curves $M_{g}$ and of the principally polarized abelian varieties $A_{g}$, by attaching moduli of certain ``tropical varieties".
+In this joint work, while we mainly focus on the case of moduli of K3 surfaces, we introduce new general perspectives using the theory of symmetric spaces and the Morgan-Shalen type compactification, to reveal more explicit structures of the compactification.

 In general, as partially discussed in the introduction of {\it op.cit.}, we expect that for any moduli $\mathcal{M}$ of general polarized K\"ahler-Einstein varieties with \textit{non-positive} Ricci curvatures, there is a pair of similar (non-variety) compactifications and we hope our joint work here will be useful to study their structures, extending \cite{TGC.I, TGC.II}.
 The two types of compactifications are, firstly the Gromov-Hausdorff compactification $\overline{\mathcal{M}}^{\rm GH}$ with respect to rescaled K\"ahler-Einstein metrics of fixed diameters, and secondly its refinement which we call ``tropical geometric compactification'' $\overline{\mathcal{M}}^{\rm T}$ whose boundary encodes more structure of the collapses rather than just metric structures.
-The name is inspired by the recent studies on the Strominger-Yau-Zaslow conjecture for the mirror symmetry (cf., e.g., \cite{SYZ, GW, KS, Gross}), in which the half-dimension collapses of Ricci-flat K\"ahler metrics along one parameter maximal degenerations are often regarded as ``tropicalization'' of the original Calabi-Yau manifolds and are expected to play a crucial role towards the geometric construction of ``mirror'' (cf., e.g., \cite{KS, GS.logI, GS11}).
-However, unfortunately, by now we only have case by case definitions of tropical geometric compactifications depending on the particular classes of varieties.
-In \cite{TGC.I, TGC.II}, we introduced the compactifications for $M_{g}$ and $A_{g}$ case and studied their explicit structures, which we now briefly recall as follows:
+Here, the superscripts GH stands for Gromov-Hausdorff and T stands for tropical.

+Recall that the Gromov-Hausdorff distance is a distance between compact metric spaces (cf., e.g., \cite{BBI}), and there are notions of Gromov-Hausdorff limit of a sequence of compact metric spaces and the Gromov-Hausdorff topology on a (sub)set of compact metric spaces accordingly.
+Our Gromov-Hausdorff compactification $\overline{\mathcal{M}}^{\rm GH}$ above means to attach the set of all Gromov-Hausdorff limits on the boundary.
+The famous Gromov precompactness theorem (cf., e.g., \cite{BBI}) shows that any set of compact Riemannian manifolds of fixed dimension with the Ricci curvature bounded from both sides and bounded diameters is precompact with respect to the Gromov-Hausdorff topology.
+In particular, it ensures the existence of Gromov-Hausdorff compactification in the Ricci-flat case.